- Lung Cancer Basics

 - Get Involved

 Lung cancer screening is recommended for those at high risk (based on age and smoking history).
-Starting in 2015, the test will be covered by most health insurance plans and Medicare.
+The test is covered by most health insurance plans and Medicare.
 Your risk for lung cancer is unique to you, as is your decision whether or not to be screened.

 The main risk for lung cancer is tobacco use